 As part of your e-money license application, you will be required to submit a number of documents, policies and procedures, including, a business plan, your safeguarding measures (how you will keep your client money separated and ring-fenced), your governance arrangements and risk management, your procedures for managing and handling security incidents and customer complaints, your security policy and your measures against financial crime, including AML.
 These policy and procedural documents must be specific to your firm and adequately address key aspects as set out by the regulator.
 Submitting templated documents will not be accepted and will cause delay, and potential rejection of your application.
 This is why it is important to prepare policies and procedures that are well thought-through and adequately address the regulator’s requirements and what it expects to see.

-An important part of your e-money license application is to ensure you meet the regulator’s basic conditions.
+An important part of your EMI/E-money Electronic Money Institution or Payment Institution license application is to ensure you meet the regulator’s basic conditions.
 Think of the basic condition as the basic requirements you must have in place.
 For example, your employees must be located in the country of the license application.
 You will need to demonstrate through your application that you have appropriate resources to operate your business.
 This includes having sufficient financial, management, staff, and systems to manage your business.
 Your team should be suitable and competent in their roles.

-As part of your electronic money institution license application, you will need to provide details of your IT and systems, including both core systems and any support systems.
-The regulator will expect to see that you have these in place before it issues your electronic money institution license.
+As part of your EMI/E-money Electronic Money Institutions or Payment Institution license application, you will need to provide details of your IT and systems, including both core systems and any support systems.
+The regulator will expect to see that you have these in place before it issues your license.

-As part of your Authorised Electronic Money Institution (e-money) license application, you will be required to provide the following information as part of your application:
+As part of your EMI/E-money Electronic Money Institution or Payment Institution license application, you will be required to provide the following documents:

 company identification details